 Example: Magnesium (Mg) is an essential mineral element that cannot be replaced by any other element, as it is a basic component of chlorophyll essential for photosynthesis and necessary as a cofactor for multiple enzymes participating in cellular respiration and various metabolic pathways.

-The deficiency symptoms of essential elements can be visible in plants, such as direct results of a lack of essential minerals, such as magnesium and iron, in the form of the following symptoms:
+The deficiency symptoms of essential elements can be visible in plants, such as direct results of a lack of essential mineral nutrients, such as magnesium and iron.
+These symptoms are important for NEET Biology as they connect directly to plant physiology NEET notes.
+Common nutrient deficiency symptoms include:

 Chlorosis - yellowing of leaves due to lack of chlorophyll (seen in magnesium or iron deficiency)